-At Connecticut Children’s Office for Community Child Health (the Office), we work to address the needs of all families to enable them to promote their children’s optimal heath, development, and well-being.
+At Connecticut Children’s Office for Community Child Health (the Office), we are committed to strengthening families to enable them to promote their children’s optimal heath, development, and well-being.
 We place a particular focus on those families impacted by disparities that arise from social, economic, environmental, and behavioral factors.
 Such disparities are particularly critical in guiding our responses to families’ pandemic-related needs.

 The pandemic sharply increased the acute needs of families, which debunked the myth of a modest COVID-19 impact on children.
 Our Help Me Grow National Center conducted a survey of its state affiliates and found that family needs fall into three categories: basic needs, including such items as food, formula, diapers, and wipes; childcare, especially for essential, front-line workers; and behavioral health services, especially during the prenatal and post-partum periods.
 Such needs are greater among disadvantaged families, as the pandemic has exposed the disparities within society that particularly impact people of color in urban and underserved rural areas.

 For example, COVID-19 and its impact on the economy have led to widespread food insecurity.
 A recent COVID-19 Impact Survey conducted by the non-partisan and objective research organization NORC at the University of Chicago found the following:

 - 37% of unemployed adults reported running out of food in the past month and 46% reported being worried about running out of food;